baoqingjia/PD-RAN/README.md

 ## 1. Introduction

 PD-RAN (Phase Model-Driven Residual Attention Network) is a deep learning-based method for automatic phase correction of Nuclear Magnetic Resonance (NMR) spectra.
-This project provides the implementation, training, and testing code for the PD-RAN model, as well as tools for data preparation and batch processing.
+This project provides the implementation, training, and testing code for the PD-RAN model, as well as tools for data conversion and batch processing.

 Phase correction of NMR spectra is a critical step in data processing.
 Traditional methods typically require manual adjustment by specialists, which is time-consuming and subjective.
 The PD-RAN model achieves automated and objective phase correction by learning the mapping from distorted spectra to phase parameters, making it particularly suitable for high-throughput NMR-based metabolomics research.